databoy5000/project-4-client/README.md

 ##### MapboxSearch and handling search results

-MapboxSearch is a standalone component that could've been hardcoded directly into `CrisisCreate.js`, but for readability, it made more sense to have it separate.
+`MapboxSearch.js` is a standalone component that could've been hardcoded directly into `CrisisCreate.js`, but for readability, it made more sense to have it separate.
 Simply put, here are the main moving parts:
 - The viewport object has an initial set of values.
 Any changes are handled by `handleViewportChange`.
 - ReactMapGl: returns Mapbox’s map.
 - Geocoder: returns Mapbox’s search bar result.